mogtofu33/docker-compose-drupal/README.md

 #### Copy codebase

+For an existing Drupal 8 project, copy it here in a folder named `drupal`.

+So you have your composer.json file in `drupal\composer.json`

-For an existing Drupal 8 project, copy it here and rename in _drupal_ Note that based on Composer template web root must be under _drupal/web_ folder.
-If not you need to adapt Apache vhost config from _config/apache/vhost.conf_
+Note that based on Composer template web root must be under `drupal/web` folder.
+If not you need to adapt Apache vhost config from `config/apache/vhost.conf`

 ```bash
 cp -r _YOUR_DRUPAL_ drupal